mickdowling16/lifehacks/README.md

 - To convert the YouTube videos to a smaller size in order to be embedded I used this website - https://tube.rvere.com/
 - For the cooking lifehacks that were submitted by a user I used this article for the content - https://www.eatthis.com/kitchen-hacks-cooking-tips/
 - For the upcycle lifehacks content I used these 2 websites - https://cleaning-hacks.sharkclean.co.uk/3-simple-upcycling-ideas/ & https://www.lifehack.org/486497/5-ways-to-upcycle-for-unique-home-decor
+- The icons used in the footer were taken from - https://fontawesome.com/

 ## Media